dhellmann/pymotw/PyMOTW/Cookie/index.rst

 modern web development frameworks provide easy access to cookies so a programmer almost never has to worry about how to format them or make sure the headers are sent properly.
-It can be instructive to understand how cookies work, though, and the options available.
+It can be instructive to understand how cookies work, though, and the options they support.

 The Cookie module implements a parser for cookies that is mostly :rfc:`2109` compliant.
 It is a little less strict than the standard because MSIE 3.0x does